ckaestne/seai/lectures/16_fairness_i/fairness_i.md

 * Also called _fairness through blindness_
 * Ignore certain sensitive attributes when making a decision
-* Example: Remove gender or race from a credit card scoring system
+* Example: Remove gender or race from a credit card scoring model
 * __Q.
 Advantages and limitations__?

 ----